19 days Mountain biking tour from Lhasa to Kathmandu via E.B.C.

 A fairly easy eight kilometers ride brings you to the top of the Tso La from where you will have a clear view of the main Himalayan range.
 A brief stoppage at the top of the pass follows a thrilling downhill ride to the small town of Lhatse.
-After lunch at riverside the biking trail gains gradual climb to the foot of Gyamtso La at 4,630 meter where you camp for the night.
+After lunch at riverside, the biking trail gains gradual climb to the foot of Gyatso La at 4,630 meters where you camp for the night.

-The Gyamtso La at 5,220 meter located approximately 15 kilometers from the campsite, is the highest pass of this biking adventure.
-The trail to the top of the pass passes through steep and rough slope.
-From the pass it is steep downhill ride amidst stunning views of Mt.
+The Gyatso La at 5,220 meters located approximately 15 kilometers from the campsite, is the highest pass of this biking adventure.
+The trail to the top of the pass passes through the steep and rough slope.
+From the pass, it is steep downhill ride amidst stunning views of Mt.
 Everest, Lhotse & Cho Oyu.
 Riding past small Tibetan settlements, nomadic herdsmen make your journey even more eventful.
 After arriving at a small Tibetan Town of Shegar.
 After peddling a few kilometers you reach your camping site.

 Today you will detour away from the main road to Everest Base Camp.
-The biggest hurdle of today's ride is Pang La at 5,150 meter.
-Approximately 2-3 hrs peddling along the dirt road into the north base camp of Everest brings you to the top of Pang La.
-The road zigzags across the back wall of the valley overlooking stunning view of the pass.
+The biggest hurdle of today's ride is Gawu La at 5,150 meters.
+Approximately 2-3 hrs paddling along the dirt road into the north base camp of Everest brings you to the top of Gawu La.
+The road zigzags across the back wall of the valley overlooking a stunning view of the pass.
 The view from the top of the pass is breathtaking with the whole Himalaya range gleaming right before you.
 The tough climb to the pass follows an excellent downhill ride to small Tibetan settlement where you camp for the night.

 The trail along the river for first few kilometers is fairly easy as you head toward Rongbuk valley.
-This ride gets quite pleasurable as your eyes savor the breath-taking view of glaciated valley.
+This ride gets quite pleasurable as your eyes savor the breath-taking view of a glaciated valley.
 Yak-skin tents and grazing yaks can be viewed on the other side of the valley.
 Within few hours along Rongbuk Glacier, North Face of Everest becomes visible flaunting its unparalleled beauty.
-Rongbuk Monastery lies ahead 8 kilometers below Everest Base Camp at an elevation of 5,000m, at the foot of the Rongbuk Glacier.
+Enjoy the sunset if the weather permits.

-The ride to Lalung La base offers unbeatable pleasures and adventures.
-Starting with a little uphill climb you make your way along the edge of the valley following a river and at some point you will see the river branching into a lake sheltering a variety of Himalayan ducks.
+Starting with a little uphill climb you make your way along the edge of the valley following a river and at some point, you will see the river branching into a lake sheltering a variety of Himalayan ducks.
 Meandering past the valley floor of grazing yaks, mud bricks, small traditional villages and ruined monasteries, the trail narrows to a gorge making you ride into the headwind for another five kilometers.
 Views of Everest and Cho Oyu from your lunch stop is simply amazing!
 Riding a further 15 km brings you an excellent campsite at the foot of La Lung La with green grass and crystal clear mountain rivulet.

 Climbing double pass today calls for real hard work.
 It is approximately 15 km uphill peddling from the campsite to the top of the first pass, La Lung La at 5,124 meters which offers excellent views of Shishapangma, Cho Oyu, Menlungtse and Gauri Shankar.
 A six kilometers downhill ride and a further seven kilometers uphill climb brings you to the top of the second pass, Thang La at 5,200 meters.
-If you find it too much to peddle uphill you have an option of getting on the support 4WD Land cruiser.
-After spending some heavenly moments at the top of the pass you begin what we call 'the world's longest downhill' biking adventure.
-A long pleasant downhill ride amidst superb mountain scenery brings you to a village near Nylam where you camp for the night at 3,750 meter.
+If you find it too much to peddle uphill you have an option of getting on the support vehicle.

-Today you have an option of driving all the way to Kathmandu or bike up to Dhulikhel and drive to Kathmandu.
-Ride is on tarmac with occasional steep climb, the large section of the road follows Bhote Koshi river through lush green beautiful Nepalese countryside.
+Cycling to the Chinese border town of Gyirong, clear the customs and enter in Nepal.
+Then you have an option of driving all the way to Kathmandu or bike up to Dhulikhel and drive to Kathmandu.
+The ride is on the tarmac with an occasional steep climb, the large section of the road follows Bhote Koshi river through lush green beautiful Nepalese countryside.
 Evening in Kathmandu is a time for the celebration in a traditional Nepalese restaurant.